cschpc/isc-student-cluster-competition-2026/Training/02-openfoam/README.md

 ## Homework

-- Make sure that your groups installation of OpenFOAM finished
+- Install OpenFOAM on Mahti between your team
-- 146
+- Fill in the team details with your team captain and advisor